neosiae/run-event-handler-once/README.md

 Type: `EventTarget`

-The DOM element to listen for the event on.
+The event target to listen for the event on.

 #### type

 Type: `string`

-The event type.
+The event type to listen for

 #### listener